 If you are charged with impaired driving, you will also likely receive an immediate 15-month provincial license suspension.
 Part of our legal strategy includes arguing in front of the Alberta Transportation Safety Board as to why your license suspension should be cancelled.

 Drinking & Impaired Driving Legal Representation in Calgary, Alberta

 An impaired driving conviction can have devastating consequences and you need an experienced criminal defence lawyer in your corner.

-Our team at Muenz Criminal Defence will thoroughly review the circumstances of your case and evaluate the strength of the Crown’s case against you.
+Our Calgary criminal defence lawyers at Muenz Criminal Defence will thoroughly review the circumstances of your case and evaluate the strength of the Crown’s case against you.
 We will identify possible defences in your case including violations of your constitutional rights, and weaknesses or inconsistencies in the police disclosure(s).
 We will help you understand your options as well as the potential consequences of the choices you will have to make.

 What You Should Do Following an Impaired Driving Charge